 Address: School of Natural and Environmental Sciences, 4th Floor, Ridley Building 2, Newcastle, University, Claremont Road, Newcastle upon Tyne, NE1 7RU, United Kingdom.

 I was born in Caracas, the capital of Venezuela where I lived for my first 30 years of life.
 I initiated my career in marine ecology at Universidad Central de Venezuela in 1999, where I obtained an Honours degree in Biology.
-Later, I undertook a Master degree in Biological Sciences (MSc) at Universidad Simón Bolívar, Venezuela, where I learned field techniques to monitor early life history stages of corals.
-In 2011 I moved to Spain and enrolled a 7 month course of Professional Photography at the oldest photography school in Madrid: EFTI.
-My principal interest in photography is capturing the world around me as it is and the impact that human activities has on ecosystems.
+Later, I undertook a Master's degree in Biological Sciences (MSc) at Universidad Simón Bolívar, Venezuela, where I learned field techniques to monitor early life history stages of corals.
+In 2011 I moved to Spain and enrolled in a 7-month course in Professional Photography at the oldest photography school in Madrid: EFTI.
+My principal interest in photography is capturing the world around me as it is and the impact that human activities have on ecosystems.